Taipei Metro

-Taipei Mass Rapid Transit (MRT), branded as Metro Taipei, is a rapid transit system serving the areas of Taipei and New Taipei in Taiwan, operated by the government-owned Taipei Rapid Transit Corporation, which also operates the Maokong Gondola.
+Taipei Metro (also known as Taipei Mass Rapid Transit (MRT) and branded as Metro Taipei) is a rapid transit system operated by the Taipei Rapid Transit Corporation serving the capital Taipei and New Taipei City in Taiwan.

-Taipei Metro was the first metro system ever built in Taiwan.
-The initial network was approved for construction in 1986 and work began two years later.
-It began operations on March 28, 1996, and by 2000, 62 stations were in service across three main lines.
+It was the first rapid transit system to be built on the island.
+The initial network was approved for construction in 1986, and work began two years later.
+It began operations on 28 March 1996, and by 2000, 62 stations were in service across three main lines.

 Over the next nine years, the number of passengers had increased by 70%.
-Since 2008, the network has expanded to 131 stations and the passenger count has grown by another 66%, making it one of the world's busiest metro systems.
+Since 2008, the network has expanded to 131 stations and the passenger count has grown by another 96%.
 The system has been praised by locals for its effectiveness in relieving growing traffic congestion in Taipei and its surrounding satellite towns, with over two million trips made daily.

 History

 Proposal and construction

-The idea of constructing the Taipei Metro was first put forth at a press conference on 28 June 1968, where the Minister of Transportation and Communications Sun Yun-suan announced his ministry's plans to begin researching the possibility of constructing a rapid transit network in the Taipei metropolitan area; however, the plan was shelved due to financial concerns and the belief that such a system was not urgently needed at the time.
+The idea of constructing a rapid transit system on the island was first put forth at a press conference on 28 June 1968, where the Ministry of Transportation and Communications announced its plans to begin researching the possibility of constructing such a network in the Taipei metropolitan area; however, the plan was shelved due to financial concerns and the belief that such a system was not urgently needed at the time.
 With the increase of traffic congestion accompanying economic growth in the 1970s, the need for a rapid transit system became more pressing.
-In February 1977, the Institute of Transportation (IOT) of the Ministry of Transportation and Communications (MOTC) released a preliminary rapid transport system report, with the designs of five lines, including U1, U2, U3, S1, and S2, to form a rough sketch of the planned corridors, resulting in the first rapid transit system plan for Taipei.
+In February 1977, the Institute of Transportation (IOT) of the Ministry of Transportation and Communications (MOTC) released a preliminary rapid transport system report, with the designs of five lines: U1, U2, U3, S1, and S2, to form a rough sketch of the planned corridors, some of which would be converted from single-tracked Taiwan Railways Administration (TRA) branch lines, resulting in the first rapid transit system plan for Taipei.